- About This Trip

 Your final pre-trip documents will be emailed to you approximately 2 weeks prior to your departure.

-If for any reason, you are unable to commence your trip as scheduled, please contact your trip leader at the contact provided on your final pre-trip documents as soon as possible so arrangements can be made to catch up with the group or let them know you will not be traveling.
+If for any reason, you are unable to commence your trip as scheduled, please contact your trip leader at the contact provided on your final pre-trip documents as soon as possible so arrangements can be made to catch up with the group or let them know you will not be travelling.

 Passports and Visas

 Canada does not require visas from most countries but there are some exceptions.
 Please check in advance to be sure that your documents are in order so that you will not be denied boarding and miss the trip you’ve been anticipating.
 However, Canada has adopted an Electronic Travel Authorization system.
-Travelers need this authorization before they can board a flight to Canada.
+Travellers need this authorization before they can board a flight to Canada.
 If you are crossing into Canada on a land border the ETA is not required.
 You apply for the authorization online; details on applying for an ETA can be found at http://www.cic.gc.ca/english/visit/eta.asp.

 If you hold dual citizenship with Canada, you cannot apply for an ETA but must use your Canadian passport.
 If you do not have one, you must apply and receive one in advance of your trip.

-When crossing a boarder with a minor child, either both parents need to be traveling with the child, or a witnessed or notarized letter must be carried, giving the traveling parent approval to cross the border with the minor, from the absent parent.
+When crossing a border with a minor child, either both parents need to be traveling with the child, or a witnessed or notarized letter must be carried, giving the traveling parent approval to cross the border with the minor, from the absent parent.

-Medical insurance is mandatory for all clients traveling with West Adventures Inc. Clients, together with their personal property, including baggage, are at all times solely at their own risk.
+Medical insurance is mandatory for all clients travelling with West Adventures Inc. Clients, together with their personal property, including baggage, are at all times solely at their own risk.
 Clients are wholly responsible for arranging their own insurance.
 A suitable insurance policy should provide adequate cover for medical expenses arising through illness or accident prior to or during the trip and the cost of the trip through cancellation prior to or during the trip, for insurable reasons, as well as emergency repatriation.
 Clients should ensure that there are no exclusion clauses, limiting protection for the type of activities available during their trip whether included in the course of the tour provided by West Adventures Inc. or otherwise.
 Proof of adequate insurance will be requested at the start of your trip and failure to provide this may result in you being prevented from joining the trip or portions of it, without refund.

 Although Canada has two official languages, English and French, Western Canada is almost strictly English.
 You will not need any other language to get by in this area, though you may find a variety of colourful accents because Canada is a multi-cultural country with many ethnic backgrounds represented.
 English is always spoken in the USA.

-We advertise some of our departures as bilingual for the benefit of our client only.
+We advertise some of our departures as bilingual for the benefit of our clients only.
 This means that on those designated departures there will be someone assisting the tour leaders to translate in the designated language.

 Electrical current is 110 volts, 60Hz.
 American-style flat two-pin plugs and a plug with a third round grounding pin are standard.